cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 - What was the quality of the consensus sequence obtained?
 - What lineage/clade was each of our samples assigned to?
 Did we identify the correct (expected) lineage?
 - Which of the expected mutations were we able to detect?
 Where there any "false positives" or "false negatives"?
-- How many clusters of samples do we identify?

 We should also produce several essential output files, which would usually be necessary to upload our data to public repositories:

-- Metadata (CSV)
 - Consensus sequences (FASTA)
-- Consensus sequence quality metrics (CSV)
+- Metadata and consensus sequence quality metrics (TSV)
-- Variants (CSV)
+- Variants (TSV)

 ## Pipeline Overview